Nebula-Consulting/nebula-environment-metadata/README.md

 # Nebula Environment Metadata

-Provides a method to store property values in metadata so that each environment (production, sandbox, scratch org, etc) can have its own value.
-These values can all be stored simultaneously, and accessed transparently via an Apex APIs in Apex itself, LWC, and Flow.
+Provides a method to store metadata values so that each environment (production, sandbox, scratch org, etc) can have its own version of the value.
+These values can all be stored together in source control and exist in every environment.

+This library provides an API to access values so that code using it will automatically read whichever value is relevant for the current environment.
+It's like having environment variables stored directly on the platform!

+## Why?

+Values may have to be different between different environments.
+Say, for example, you have an integration to an external system.
+You would not want a sandbox Salesforce environment to access the production instance of the external system.
+So, you can have a Named Credential for the production external system and separate Named Credential for the sandbox.

+Apex code calling the external system can then read an Environment Metadata Property to specify which Named Credential to use.

+Both Named Credentials and both Environment Metadata Properties exist in production.
+As soon as you make a new sandbox, the sandbox will automatically switch to using the sandbox version of the Named Credential.

+## What can I store?

+This package includes a Custom Metadata Type called Environment for specifying each of your environments.
+It also includes Property for storing basic key-value pairs for each environment.

+You can also add a Lookup field from your own Custom Metadata Type to Environment.
+And then use the API here to get the right metadata records for whichever environment your code is running in.

+## How do I specify environments?

 Environments are specified via their base URL e.g. https://company.my.salesforce.com for production or https://company--uat.my.salesforce.com for UAT.
-This works best for companies using My Domain and it's a workaround for the inability to detect the current sandbox name from Apex.
+This works best for companies using My Domain.
+Although it's now possible to get a sandbox name using the Domain class, that still returns null for scratch orgs.

 A default configuration may exist with no URL specified.
 This allows for scratch orgs where the actual URL will keep changing, and also for the situation where you don't need a different value for each environment.